daveschaaf/daveschaaf.github.io/README.md

 ## Data Engineering
 **Data Management for E-commerce** ([Project Repository]())
-- Analysis of a data management archicture based on my work as Fractional-COO with an e-commerce brand
+- Analysis of a data management architecture based on my work as Fractional-COO with an e-commerce brand
 - Tools & Skills: Neo4j, MongoDB, Redis, graph algorithms

 ---